Sign In Forgot Password

 What are the various components of our Hebrew program in Romemu?

-T’nuah (Movement) - Each Sunday our T’nuah specialist will visit each Yachad group (K4-6th grade) via Zoom for ten minutes of Hebrew through Movement.
-(During this time our Yachad teacher/learning guide will still be in the room with our learners.)
+T’nuah (Movement) - Each Sunday our T’nuah specialist will visit each class (K4-6th grade) for Hebrew through Movement.
 Hebrew through Movement is a language acquisition strategy (Total Physical Response) in which learners start to get used to the sounds of Hebrew and begin to comprehend Hebrew by hearing and responding to Hebrew directions.

 Tefillah (prayer service) – For a part of each day, learners will join the clergy and our Director of Lifelong Learning for a genuine prayer experience because tefillah is learned by doing.
 Our k4-2nd graders tefillah experience is through song, movement, and meditation.
 Our 3rd - seventh graders use the siddur.
 Together we will experience the morning service on Sundays and the afternoon or evening service on Wednesdays, depending on the time of the year.
 We will also have a question of the day focused on the prayer of the month that the learners will discuss in chevruta, with a partner, and then with the entire group.